UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *rates may vary by location and household usage

-Gexa Energy is best for medium usage with bill credits, while Just Energy offers stability with simple plans.
+Gexa Energy utilizes bill credits best for medium usage homes, whereas Just Energy focuses on stable, fixed-rate plans.

-If you need a quick answer, this scorecard breaks down the primary differences between these two major providers.
+If you need a quick answer, this scorecard breaks down the primary differences between these two major providers, including their official standing with the state of Texas.

 FeatureGexa EnergyJust Energy